mohamed06H/flight-data-pipeline/README.md

 ### Improve CI/CD
 The data producer and the kafka consumer scripts are both under the `/code` folder.
-The whole github repository is cloned when setting up the instances, which is a bad idea!
+The whole github repository is cloned when setting up the instances, which is not a good idea!
+(Totally against DevOps Best practices)

 **Solution:**